-- (1) On the completion of an investigation of a disclosed matter the Ombudsman - (a) must report the findings of the investigation to the relevant person; and - (b) may make recommendations as to the action to be taken as a result of the investigation. - (2) For the purposes of subsection (1), the relevant person is - (a) in the case of a public body or public officer, either the relevant Minister or the principal officer of the public body; or - (b) in the case of the mayor of a council, the relevant Minister; or - (c) in the case of a councillor (other than the mayor), the mayor and the relevant Minister; or

-- (d) in the case of the general manager of a council - (i) the relevant Minister; or - (ii) the mayor of that council and a senior officer of that council nominated by that council; or - (e) in the case of any other employee of a council, the mayor and the general manager of the relevant council; or - (f) in the case of a person performing functions under the Parliamentary Privilege Act 1898 - (i) in the House of Assembly, the Speaker of the House; and - (ii) in the Legislative Council, the President of the Council; or - in the case of a person employed in an (g) office of a Minister, Parliamentary Member Secretary or other Parliament, whether in accordance with the State Service Act 2000.
-Parliamentary Privilege Act 1898 or otherwise, the Minister administering this Act. - (3) Recommendations under subsection (1) may include -
+- (1) On the completion of an investigation of a disclosed matter the Ombudsman - (a) must report the findings of the investigation to the relevant person; and - (b) may make recommendations as to the action to be taken as a result of the investigation. - (2) For the purposes of subsection (1), the relevant person is - (a) in the case of a public body or public officer (other than a member of Parliament), either the relevant Minister or the principal officer of the public body; or - (ab) in the case of a public officer who is - (i) a member of the House of Assembly, the Speaker of the House; and - (ii) a member of the Legislative Council, the President of the Council; or s.
+56 Part 6 - Investigation of public interest disclosures by the Ombudsman (b) in the case of the mayor of a council, the relevant Minister; or (c) in the case of a councillor (other than the mayor), the mayor and the relevant Minister; or (d) in the case of the general manager of a council - (i) the relevant Minister; or (ii) the mayor of that council and a senior officer of that council nominated by that council; or (e) in the case of any other employee of a council, the mayor and the general manager of the relevant council; or (f) in the case of a person performing functions under the Parliamentary Privilege Act 1898 - (i) in the House of Assembly, the Speaker of the House; and (ii) in the Legislative Council, the President of the Council; or (g) in the case of a person employed in an office of a Minister, Parliamentary Secretary or other Member of Parliament, whether in accordance with the State Service Act 2000, Parliamentary Privilege Act 1898 or otherwise, the Minister administering this Act.

-- (a) a recommendation that the disclosed matter be referred to an appropriate authority for further consideration; and - (b) a recommendation that action be taken to remedy any harm or loss arising from the conduct; and - (c) a recommendation that action be taken to prevent the conduct from continuing or occurring in the future.
+- (3) Recommendations under subsection (1) may include - (a) a recommendation that the disclosed matter be referred to an appropriate authority for further consideration; and - (b) a recommendation that action be taken to remedy any harm or loss arising from the conduct; and - (c) a recommendation that action be taken to prevent the conduct from continuing or occurring in the future.